joe-jngigi/joe_jngigi_beta/docs/ai_md.md

 npm i @google/generative-ai prompt-sync --force
 ```

 From here, we can now implement a post API, which will be used to connect with Google, so we can send the returned data. useChat returns **messages**, which has **role** and **content**.
-We then initialized the API key from Google and the model to be used from which we can then pass the messages to the **GoogleGenerativeAIStream**.
+We then initialized the API key and the model to be used from which we can then pass the messages to the **GoogleGenerativeAIStream** for Gemini and for OpenAI we have **ChatOpenAI**.
 This will return a new instance of **StreamingTextResponse**.
 This will process and return readable data.

 ```json
 [{ "role": "user", "content": "what is generative-ai" }]